Bar Paly

-Bar Paly (Note: בר פאלי) (born Varvara Alexandrovna Paley) (Note: Варвара Палей) is an Israeli-American actress and model.
+Bar Paly (Note: בר פאלי) (born Varvara Alexandrovna Paley) (Note: Варвара Палей) is a Russian born, Israeli-American actress and model.

 Early life

 Paly was born Varvara Alexandrovna Paley in Nizhny Tagil, Russia (former USSR), to Olga (née Drob) and Alexander Paley.
 Her grandfathers served in the Soviet Red Army during World War II.
 She was passionate about music in her childhood, playing the piano from age four.
 Her family immigrated to Israel when she was nine, and she was raised in Tel Aviv, Israel.
 In her school days, her interest in acting led her to enroll at the Aleph High School of Arts Tel Aviv-Yafo, Israel, where she performed in a number of productions by William Shakespeare and Bertolt Brecht, such as the play Antigone.

 Career

 Modelling

 Paly began a career in modeling at the age of 17.
 She has appeared as a cover girl in several magazines, including Maxim, Rolling Stone and GQ.

 She posed for the cover of Esquires Latin American edition in May 2014.